Bounty Hunter Tracker IVPrice: $160

 Turn the sensitivity to 90%, the toggle swtch to tone, the disc. knob full clockways.
 Now you will hear 3 tone I.D.

 High tone will be silver, low tone will be pulltabs,gold,nickels, mixed tone will be clad pennies-trash.

 Here is what I do, dig all siver and gold tones, forget the clad penny signals (dig a few to see)

 If you go over a target and it will not produce a steady tone FORGET IT you are wasting your time....It will consistantly find good targets, you HAVE to dig the pull tabs if you want gold it gets frustratin sometimes.. goes with the territory.

 It is a great hunt machine as it will drive the Whites machines out of your area (he he) to prove that, I have won 1st place in the FMDAC National hunt in 1999 and 1st place in the AMDAC National This year.
 Got my picture in the E&W treasure magazine both times.
 The Tracker IV rules.
 I leave it in the car at 140 degrees with no harm.
 Use a set of small earphone and you will get 25 hrs on the batteries.
 Hope this helps

 but knowing how to use MD's anyway i don't need the manual,, anybody just getting into the hobby would probably wonder how the meter works while he's sitting in the LA-Z-BOY trying to figure out how his new toy works,, but like everything ya just gotta take it for a test drive to see how it works

 Surprisingly great little detector

 I have to say the darn thing does a great job.
-Performs as well as much
+Performs as well as much more expensive detectors.

 Its light and fairly simple to use.